 This is the third prototype made by George Blanda that Eric received from Fender sometime in early 1986.
 Based on photos and video recordings from around that time, the guitar was used parallel with the other prototypes but was the only one to have made it into the 90s.

-By 1988 however, the second grey prototype received a 22-fret birds-eye maple neck in place of the standard vintage-style 21-fret neck.
-[SEPTEMBER 06: Eric Clapton (Photo by The LIFE Picture Collection/Getty Images)] This is also confirmed in the info posted on 1999 Christie’s auction [Lot 62, A 1986 Fender Stratocaster Eric Clapton Signature Model – Christie’s], noting that Mike Stevens of Fender Custom Shop did the swap.
+By 1988 this grey prototype received a 22-fret birds-eye maple neck in place of the standard vintage-style 21-fret neck.
+This is also confirmed in the info posted on the 1999 Christie’s auction [Lot 62, A 1986 Fender Stratocaster Eric Clapton Signature Model – Christie’s], noting that Mike Stevens of Fender Custom Shop did the swap.

-This guitar, serial number V000009, then became Eric’s main axe, and was used until the early 90s when he started using models finished in black – which were not available prior to that point.
-It was used most notably at the Royal Albert Hall in January/February 1989.
+This guitar, serial number V000009, then became Eric’s main one and was used until the early 90s when he started using models finished in black – which were not available prior to that point.
+It was used most notably at the Shoreline Amphitheatre in 1988, and at the Royal Albert Hall in January/February 1989.

-This third of the three prototypes remained in Clapton’s possession until 1999 when it was sold through Christie’s, fetching $107,000.
+This third of the three prototypes remained in Clapton’s possession until 1999 when it was sold through Christie’s for $107,000.

 GroundGuitar counts on your criticism and feedback.
 In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment below.

 If you notice a piece of gear missing, and you wanna add it yourself, you can do so on this page Add Gear to GroundGuitar.

 In case you want to talk to me directly and privately, please use the Contact Form and I will get back to you as soon as possible.
 (Dan)